 In May 2015, Mitsui, Japan's second biggest trading company, took a 20 per cent stake in Westbourne Capital, a debt infrastructure boutique, to strengthen the firm's balance sheet and enable it to co-invest alongside clients.

 Nippon Life, Japan's largest private-sector life insurer with $500 billion in assets, agreed to acquire an 80 per cent stake of NAB’s life insurance arm in October 2015.

 Tariffs, regulations and customs

-The financial services sector in Japan is highly regulated, with relevant laws including the Banking Act, Financial Instruments and Exchange Act (regulating various financial products and services including funds) and the Insurance Business Act.
+As in Australia, the financial services sector in Japan is highly regulated, with relevant laws including the Banking Act, Financial Instruments and Exchange Act (regulating various financial products and services including funds) and the Insurance Business Act.
 The acquisition of financial licenses through the Japanese Government is required to provide financial services in the market.

 The Financial Services Agency in Japan oversees the operation of financial markets and firms in banking, securities and exchange and insurance.

 The Commodity Futures Association of Japan (Japanese only)